input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

 `metadata`: An array of links to the dApp's metadata.
 The metadata is a JSON object that contains the dApp's metadata in accordance with [CIP 26](https://cips.cardano.org/cips/cip26/)

 `signature`: The signature of the certificate.
-The signature is done over the blake2b-256 hash of the certificate.
+The signature is done over the blake2b-256 hash of `rootHash`.
 The client should use the public key to verify the signature of the certificate.

 ### Certificate JSON Schema